 - Get into the office and check email.

-- See an attachment of our proofs for the latest ad in a trade magazine.
+- See an attachment of our proofs for the latest ad in a digital magazine.

 - Download, then unzip these files.